System Design Interview Prep for Indian Engineers

 - When User B comes online, their client pulls all undelivered messages

-How to find which server a user is connected to?
+How do you find which server a user is connected to?

 - Maintain a presence service using Redis: